These easy Mexican recipes are a great way to enjoy the inspired flavors of this cuisine! Try tacos, enchiladas, sopes, and more.

-Here at A Couple Cooks, we take a “pretty simple” approach to highlighting the flavors of this beautiful region of the world.
-We’re not of Mexican heritage ourselves, but we’ve studied the cuisine and try to mesh the traditional flavors with ease and accessibility for the modern cook.
-Here you’ll find our favorite ways to eat Mexican-style flavors: from pico de gallo to guacamole.
+While we’re not of Mexican heritage ourselves, we honor the flavors of this traditional cuisine with these recipes for the modern home cook.
+Here you’ll find our favorite ways to eat Mexican-style flavors: from dinners to sides, and pico de gallo to guacamole.

 Next up: refried bean dip!
 This one is creamy and irresistible, with no cheese to speak of.
 Somehow it’s just as satisfying as a cheesy Mexican dip, without the extra calories.
 You can use either Instant Pot refried beans, stovetop refried beans, or canned refried beans, then mix them with green chilis and cumin.
 Top it with salsa fresca and it's a healthy spin on a bean dip that's seriously satisfying.

 Here’s a great easy Mexican side dish to go with tacos and enchiladas: Spanish rice!
 Contrary to its name, Spanish rice is not Spanish at all!
 It’s actually a Mexican dish, sometimes called Mexican rice or arroz rojo (“red rice” in Spanish).
 It gets its red color from cooking it with tomatoes.
 This recipe is a quick and easy spin: it uses salsa to get big flavor quickly.
 It’s also got a special flavor secret that takes it from good to irresistible.